 Although the rate varies among individuals, it takes time to see muscle definition.
 Consult your doctor before beginning any new exercise regimen, particularly if you have been sedentary or have any health issues.

 Video of the Day

 Muscle toning often requires weeks to months of consistent training.

 To increase your muscle tone, you must participate in a weight-training program designed to increase the size of your muscle.
 Muscle building, or hypertrophy, occurs when you consistently complete high-volume weight-training sessions.
-High volume means that you complete multiple exercises for each muscle, and you perform three to six sets of six to 12 repetitions of each exercise.
+According to Medical News Today, it can take several weeks to months of consistent exercise before you notice your muscles getting bigger.

 Get Faster Results